leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Aggregation:** The scores from these risk factors will be combined into a single pseudo-entropy value.
 Laplace smoothing will be applied to ensure a stable, non-zero score even for queries with no detected ambiguity signals.
-- **Implementation note:** The initial heuristic uses a shared normaliser for token casing and punctuation.
-Ambiguous entity matching applies conservative singularisation (shared text utils) and uses `regex` word boundaries to avoid partial matches.
+- **Implementation note:** The initial heuristic uses a shared normalizer for token casing and punctuation.
+Ambiguous entity matching applies conservative singularization (shared text utils) and uses `regex` word boundaries to avoid partial matches.
 Pronouns and vague terms carry unit weight, ambiguous entities count double, and Laplace smoothing adds one to the total.
   Antecedent resolution is deferred to model-based providers.